A student loan refinance could help to reduce your interest rate and lower your monthly payments.

 4 - ACH Discout

-Subject to floor rate.
+Subject to floor rate and may require the automatic payments be made from a checking or savings account with the lender.
 The rate reduction will be removed and the rate will be increased by 0.25% upon any cancellation or failed collection attempt of the automatic payment and will be suspended during any period of deferment or forbearance.
 As a result, during the forbearance or suspension period, and/or if the automatic payment is canceled, any increase will take the form of higher payments.